CoderAcademy-DEV-MERN-Group/DEV1003-Assessment02/README.md

 ### 1.1 Core Dependencies

+### Node.js

+- **Industry Relevance**: As of the most recent [Stack Overflow Survey](https://survey.stackoverflow.co/2025/technology/) Node.js remains the most used JS runtime environment, both amongst professional developers and student developers, with 48% of developers having used it extensively in their projects.
+Node.js has wide community support, and is still the most accessible runtime environment, no matter what JS framework you are using for your API.
+Node is also open source, allowing for flexible use and project specific manipulation.
+- **Purpose & Usage**: Node.js executes all server-side Javascript.
+It essentially allows all of our coded .js files to run without the need for a browser to interpret JS language.
+Node.js allows us to develop our entire stack using unified JavaScript code, unlike other runtime environments which may fragment development into separate languages.
+- **Comparison**:
+  - **Deno**: A newer JS runtime by the same creator as Node.js, with built in TypeScript support.
+The ecosystem itself is smaller, with less support and community use.
+Though it includes more built in packages, it is not well maintained.
+Node.js better serves our application due to wide community support and thorough documentation.
+  - **Bun**: A smaller but all-in-one JS toolkit, it is written in Zig (a newer systems programming language) which offers better performance in comparison to Node's C++ architecture.
+Again, the ecosystem and community support for Bun is not wide, and it does involve a higher learning curve than Node.js, and can be difficult to troubleshoot due to lower uptake across the dev community.
+- **License**: MIT License

 #### Express.js

 - **Industry Relevance:** As of the most recent [State of Javascript Survey](https://2024.stateofjs.com/en-US/other-tools/#backend_frameworks) Express.js is still the most used back-end framework, with 68% of respondents having used it in their development.
 It is still the foundation for many other frameworks (Nest.js, Feathers, LoopBack) and has a huge amount of accessible documentation and community support.